 Toxic doses of theobromine begin at nine milligrams (mg) per pound of the dog’s weight for mild signs.
 For severe signs it can soar to 18 mg per pound.
 Milk chocolate contains 44 mg per ounce of theobromine.
 Semisweet chocolate contains 150 mg per ounce.
 Baking chocolate contains 390 mg per ounce.
 So for example, if a dog weighing five pounds, consumes one ounce of milk chocolate, an owner may see mild signs.
 But, an ounce of baking chocolate causes more severe signs and is potentially life-threatening, if not addressed immediately.

-Symptoms of Chocolate Toxicity
+Symptoms of Chocolate Toxicity in Dogs

 Clinical signs of chocolate toxicity usually occur within six to twelve hours of ingestion.
 Initially, owners may notice vomiting, diarrhea, abdominal distention, increased water intake, and restlessness.
 Signs may progress to hyperactivity, polyuria, ataxia, stiffness, tremors, and seizures.
 Coma may also occur, and in severe cases, death.

 On physical examination, increased heart rate, increased respiratory rate, blue gums (cyanosis), hypertension, hyperthermia (temperature increase), decreased heart rate, and hypotension may be noted.
 Electrolyte disturbances late in the course of the toxicosis contribute to cardiac dysfunction.
 Death is generally due to heart arrhythmias, hyperthermia, or respiratory failure.
 The high-fat content of chocolate products may trigger pancreatitis in some dogs.

 Treatment for Chocolate Toxicity